 To speak persuasively, you need to add pauses and link your words together.
 You may not have to slow down your rate of speech as much as you think.
 Timing and pauses help your listener be in the present with you.

 Remember, when you’re speaking, you’re usually thinking of the next thing you’re going to say.
 Your listener is still processing the last thing you said.
 Input your pauses correctly & you’ll both be in the present.
 There’s something magical about that.

 Try it a few times on your own with the recorder.
 Then try to record your side of a real conversation with others while you’re telling your stories.
 Of course, relentlessly assess!

 Be hard on yourself because your message matters.
 Learning to speak persuasively is not about manipulating people; far from it.
 You can only be truly persuasive when you believe in your message, but that tends to be when your nerves are at their worst.
 So keep your purpose in mind when you’re struggling to listen to yourself on recording to help you push through the awkwardness (I know, we all sound so weird to ourselves when recorded).

 Measure Your Success

-Just like any other goal you must define it & set up a step-by-step process to get there.
+Like any other goal, you must define it & set up a step-by-step process to get there.
 Measure your success along the way & in a matter of weeks, you’ll be getting what you need out of life in the most rewarding areas of your life.